 - Our international commitments are reinforced by domestic legislation and policy.
 The Environment Protection and Biodiversity Conservation Act 1999 provides protection for threatened and migratory species and allows for the development and implementation of conservation planning documents that aim to enhance the conservation status of threatened and migratory species.

-- We are also working domestically to protect threatened and migratory marine species by investing $11million over four years to improve the outlook for these important species through such actions as:
+- We are also working domestically to protect threatened and migratory marine species nationally by investing $11 million over four years to improve the outlook for these important species through such actions as:

-- $6 million for threatened and migratory marine species programs including development of a national underwater anthropogenic noise guideline, trialling innovative techniques to mitigate the impact of rising beach temperatures on marine turtles nests, preventing light pollution and protect nesting beaches for marine turtles and shorebirds; and
+- $6 million for threatened and migratory marine species programs including development of a national underwater anthropogenic noise guideline, trialling innovative techniques to mitigate the impact of rising beach temperatures on marine turtle nests, preventing light pollution and protecting important beaches for marine turtles and shorebirds; and

-- $5 million to develop new and innovative measures to support the marine environment and sustainable fisheries through practical measures to avoid bycatch of threatened and migratory species.
+- $5 million to support the marine environment and sustainable fisheries through development and implementation of practical measures to avoid bycatch of threatened and migratory species.

 - Climate adaptation